 We envision a world where multilingual children have the opportunity to develop the language that they speak at home through an effective education program.
 Our mission is in line with the United Nations' Sustainable Development Goals to ensure inclusive education that promotes a culture of peace, global citizenship, and appreciation of cultural diversity.

-Heritage language schools are also called “mother tongue” schools.
-They are usually non-profit initiatives founded and operated by parents from a particular language community in order to maintain the language and culture of their (children’s) heritage.
-Lessons take place after school time or in the weekend throughout the school year.
+Heritage language programs, also called “mother tongue” schools, allow children to develop a language that they speak at home, but are not able to study at school.
+In the Netherlands and many other countries, heritage language programs are usually non-profit initiatives founded and operated by parents from a non-majority language community to maintain the language and culture of their heritage.
+Lessons take place after school or on the weekend.

 HLE Network brings together heritage language programs and provides opportunities for networking and professional development.
 We reach out to the public about the importance of understanding, recognizing, and supporting this valuable form of education.